hellohaptik/docs_haptik/docs/agent-chat/adding-custom-tools.md

 If there are any errors, the `success` flag will be `false` and the corresponding `error` message will be set.

 ## setUserDetails(data, callbackFn)
-This function will update the User Details data associated with the current User.
+This function will update the User Details associated with the current User.

 Args:
 - **data** (object): The data to be updated in User Details for the User